 Alset Inc. (the "Company" or "AEI"), formerly known as Alset EHome International Inc. and HF Enterprises Inc., was incorporated in the State of Delaware on March 7, 2018.
 On October 4, 2022, through a merger transaction, the Company was reincorporated in Texas.
-AEI is a diversified holding company principally engaged through its subsidiaries in the development of EHome communities and other real estate, financial services, digital transformation technologies, biohealth activities and consumer products with operations in the United States, Singapore, Hong Kong, Australia, South Korea and China.
+AEI is a diversified holding company principally engaged through its subsidiaries in the development of EHome communities and other real estate, financial services, digital transformation technologies, biohealth activities and consumer products with operations in the United States, Singapore, Hong Kong, Australia, South Korea, and the People's Republic of China.
 We manage a significant portion of our businesses through our 85.5% owned subsidiary, Alset International Limited ("Alset International"), a public company traded on the Singapore Stock Exchange.